Hearing-Impaired Man Makes Masks For Those With Same Condition

-Brian Travers, a Coconut Grove man, had an idea that started with his family but has since gone global.
+Brian Travers, a Coconut Creek man, had an idea that started with his family but has since gone global.

+Brian was born with a rare genetic disease called osteogenesis imperfecta, a bone condition.
+In 1995, he woke up one day and started losing his hearing over time.

+Throughout his life, Brian has experienced being homeless and eventually transitioned into financial services, becoming a success story overnight by speaking about what happened to him and also advocating for disability insurance.

-In 1995, while playing in the pool with his daughter, Brian suffered a septaral hematuria, a rare and life-threatening cerebral hemorrhage that left him in a coma and on life support for a month.
+In 2008, while playing in the pool with his daughters, Brian suffered a spontaneous subdural hematomal, a rare and life-threatening cerebral hemorrhage that left him in a coma and on life support for a month.
+His wife Erin was ready to honor his wishes by donating his organs.

-Brian said he had brain stem herniation, and that he developed hydrocephalus.
-He wasn’t expected to survive.

-He did, despite the odds, but he did lose his hearing, which got worse over time.
+Brian survived despite the odds, and it took years of rehab and therapy for him to even walk again and regain cognitive functions.

 Brian, meanwhile, has struggled to communicate as someone who relies heavily on lip-reading.
 After only one parent lowered his face mask for Brian at his child’s school, Brian felt he should make face masks with plastic coverings over the lips for his family members.

-After getting a lot of attention at his hospital and local supermarket, Brian posted his face masks online and within an hour, they started getting orders.
+After he got a lot of attention at his hospital and local supermarket, Brian posted his face masks online and within an hour they started getting orders.

 “Every day, I wake up and see new orders.
 I spend my days at the sewing machine making masks.
 It’s an incredible experience,” said Brian, “Biggest perhaps communication thing that you could receive is a smile.”

-Brian’s masks are now going global, which has kept him quite busy until hi cochlear implant surgery, which was postponed due to the pandemic.
+Brian’s masks are now going global, which has kept him quite busy until his cochlear implant surgery, which was postponed due to the pandemic.

 A touching video captured the moment Brian heard his wife say, ‘I love you’ for the first time in 25 years.